Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/README.md

 ![event page screen shot](https://github.com/colmfah/Ticketing-Platform-HMTL-and-CSS/blob/master/assets/images/event.png?raw=true "Create Event Page")

-The event page will have a image for the event; display all the details relating to the event (start time and date, location etc.); it will display the tickets for purchase; an option of the user to select how many of each ticket they wish to purchase and a button to complete purchase.
+The event page will have a image for the event.

+It will display all the details relating to the event (start time and date, location etc.).

+It will display the tickets for purchase.

+An option of the user to select how many of each ticket they wish to purchase and a button to complete purchase.

 #### Create Event Page:

 ![create event page screen shot](https://github.com/colmfah/Ticketing-Platform-HMTL-and-CSS/blob/master/assets/images/create.png?raw=true "Create Event Page")

 The create event page will contain a form allowing the event organiser to post event details - name of event, location, start date and time, end date and time.

 There will be three ticket types (eg. early bird, general admission, back-stage access etc.) for each event.

 For each ticket type, the event organiser must include a name of the ticket type, the price and the quantity of tickets to sell.

 There will be an option to include a description.

 #### Header: